ilshad/modern-cljs/doc/tutorial-18.md

 ## CLJS code review

-Before to start coding let's review the CLJS code we implemented in the [Tutorial 10 - Introducing Ajax][] for the Shopping Calculator.
+Before start coding let's review the CLJS code we implemented in the [Tutorial 10 - Introducing Ajax][] for the Shopping Calculator.

 ```clj
 ;; src/cljs/modern_cljs/shopping.cljs fragment